faze-geek/Monty-Hall-Simulator/C++ Implementation/README.md

 ## Implementation

 I have implemented 2 algorithms for better visualization by the user. \
-The eaxct logic of each implementation is documented through comments at the beginning.
+The exact logic of each implementation is documented through comments before the function.
 They are **scenario_statistics_randomised()** (default) and **scenario_statistics_sequential()** (commented).
-You may use any of the two, kindly uncomment lines 99-100 accordingly.
+You may use any of the two, kindly uncomment lines 101-102 accordingly.

 ### scenario_statistics_randomised()
 This is the most optimum routine for simulating the Monty Hall problem and can perform each simulation in about constant time **~O(1)**.
 This algorithm only uses random number generation and does not physically alter any memory like arrays (no operations like random shuffling / random sampling are performed).
-Each choice in this algorithm is done randomly.
+Each choice in this algorithm is made randomly.
 You can read about this approach in more detail in the comments.\
 **The optimization allows us to achieve 1000 million simulations, which is not possible by a linear algorithm.
 Use this routine to run large inputs.**
 ```
 PS C:\Users\kunni\OneDrive\Desktop\Anurag_Bhat_Task\C++ Implementation> ./MontyHall  --num_doors 5 --num_doors_opened_by_host 3 --num_simulations 100000000